ontodev/bfo/README.md

 This is a temporary home for files related to the [proposed BFO 1.2 release](https://docs.google.com/document/d/1QQsfTtzclBrW7PxMdyRGsaQ7pQZIYVkShgVRP5f4VNo/edit).
 [Please report bugs and suggest improvements!](https://github.com/ontodev/bfo/issues)

+## bfo12.owl

 The bfo12.owl file contains proposed classes and relations with logical axioms and annotations.
 We have yet to add `owl:previousVersion` annotations based on the [Mapping Spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AnbOUYWIQYUEdF9yb0hlUjhBUGRnVWNTVFJQX0xOUlE).

 If your ontology uses [ruttenberg-bfo2.owl](http://purl.obolibrary.org/obo/bfo/2010-05-25/ruttenberg-bfo2.owl) then you should be able to replace that import with [bfo12.owl](https://raw.github.com/ontodev/bfo/master/bfo12.owl).
 Please report any problems you may have.

+Some of these identifiers are new and we might want to revise them.
+See the [mapping spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AnbOUYWIQYUEdF9yb0hlUjhBUGRnVWNTVFJQX0xOUlE) for more information.

+## ontology-metadata.owl

+Many OBO ontologies use common metadata from the [Information Artifact Ontology (IAO)](http://information-artifact-ontology.googlecode.com/): see the [Ontology Metadata](http://code.google.com/p/information-artifact-ontology/wiki/OntologyMetadata) page for more information.
+This copy of the file makes a few minor changes, mainly replacing the ID for "generically dependent continuant" with the new ID.

+## ro.owl

+The [new OBO Relation Ontology](http://code.google.com/p/obo-relations/) contains many relations used by biomedical ontologies.
+The current version of RO imports ([MIREOTs](http://obi-ontology.org/page/MIREOT)) many classes and some relations from ruttenberg-bfo2.
+In this experimental version of the file:

+- the ontology-metadata.owl import has been replaced
+- a bfo12.owl import has been added
+- all BFO terms have been removed from ro.owl

+The BFO 1.2 proposal was designed to make this work well.
+However there are a few terms from the [RO2005](http://www.obofoundry.org/ro/) paper that have been given RO IDs, but could now be mapped back to BFO IDs:

+- map "drives from" from RO_0001000 to BFO_0001009
+- map "adjacent to" from RO_0002220 to BFO_0001008
+- map "surrounds" from RO_0002221 to BFO_0001019
+- map "surrounded by" from RO_0002219 to BFO_0001018
+- map "actively participates in" from RO_0002217 to BFO_0001012
+- map "has active participant" from RO_0002218 to BFO_0001011

+These mappings are noted in the [mapping spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0AnbOUYWIQYUEdF9yb0hlUjhBUGRnVWNTVFJQX0xOUlE).